snakemode/depict-it/readme.md

   }
 ```

-First we're defining a `constructor` for our class - and setting up some values.
-These values are a property called `connected`, set to false, and `onMessageReceivedCallback` - a function passed to the constructor that we will use later when Ably messages arrive.
+First we define a `constructor` for the class - and set up some values - a property called `connected`, set to false, and `onMessageReceivedCallback` - a function passed to the constructor that we will use later when Ably messages arrive.

-We're then going to define our `connect` function
+Inside the `PubSubClient` class, we define a `connect` function -

 ```js
   async connect(identity, uniqueId) {